ValerioLuconi/PHP-Web-Server/README.md

 	Alias: /<alias_name>/ /<alias_path>/

 Make sure to insert the `/`s and not leave white spaces or empty rows between the `Host` and `Alias` rows.

+An example host configuration is:

+	Host: localhost /home/www/
+	Alias: /~valerio/ /home/valerio/
+	Alias: /cgi-bin/ /script/cgi-bin/

+CGI scripts have to be located in a `/cgi-bin/` directory **inside** the home directory of a host.

 ## Usage